Maximilian-Seitz/ExDemonKing/chapters/Chapter_6.md

 I broke a branch and let out a grunt, all while keeping my focus.
 They weren't blunders on my part, so I kept going, making increasingly loud sounds, until the treelin reacted.
-It maneuvered it's way in my direction, slowly at first, but gaining speed, once it recognized my presence.
+It maneuvered its way in my direction, slowly at first, but gaining speed, once it recognized my presence.

 I ran.
-It's attention had been drawn, so only the return trip remained for a successful first assignment.
+Its attention had been drawn, so only the return trip remained for a successful first assignment.
 I dodged between trees, brushed aside vines, and stepped over roots, rushing back to the combatants who would kill my pursuer.